How To Look At A House

 Back when we were building contractors in Key West, the #1 roofing contractor in town was a guy named Michael Chodzin.
 He had been doing roofing since the 1970s, and the slogan on the side of his trucks said “Chodzin Roofing - We Are Smarter Than Water.”
 Ask most anybody in town for the name of a good roofer, and Michael sat at the top of the list.

 Seemed like a truly dumb business promotion to me.
 Smarter than water?
-But he was proud of his slogan and, after years of dealing with moisture intrusion problems in homes, I realized that water is--if not smart--at least very sneaky and hard to predict.
+But he was proud of his slogan and, after years of dealing with moisture intrusion problems in homes, I realized that water is—if not smart—at least very sneaky and hard to predict.
 Turns out, being smarter than water is not easy.

 Let’s start with the science.
 Water has three different states according to it’s temperature, each with different physical properties: liquid, solid (ice), or gas (vapor).

 Liquid water rolls downhill due to gravity, right?
-Yes, except where capillary action, the phenomena you see when a sponge sucks up water out of a bucket, comes into play.
+Yes, except where capillary action, the phenomena you see when a sponge sucks up water out of a puddle, comes into play.
 And, of course, wind-blown water in a storm can be pushed upward six inches or more into any unsealed opening in a home’s exterior, where capillary action sometimes takes it anywhere else it wants to go.

 And finally, there is water vapor to consider.
 House-wrap material, which is applied over wall sheathing of a house under construction before the siding is applied, is specifically designed to deal with the perplexing issue of water vapor movement through walls and it’s tendency to condense back to liquid form when it reaches a colder surface.
-Modern house-wrap allows water vapor to pass through, but not liquid water, because trapped water vapor that condenses inside a wall can be an insidious mess.
+Modern house-wrap allows water vapor to pass through, but not liquid water, because trapped water vapor that condenses inside a wall create an insidious mess.

 In our job as home inspectors, what we call “water intrusion” (water that gets into a home at a place it’s not supposed to be) is the one defect that can cause the most expensive repairs.
 Mold, wood rot, crumpling drywall, electrical shorts, and a myriad of other problems follow.
 A good roof is the first line of defense against water, but well-sealed exterior walls and good plumbing are important too.